Dennis1111/encogPNNDemo/README.md

 examples/pnn/Iris.java and
 examples/pnn/Abalone.java

+Should perhaps have normalized inputs but unless theres is huge diff in variance for inputs I think it's ok.

 Major Changes to the encog classes
 BasicPNN
 1. If using separate classes is gonna work the number of sigmas should be inputcount*outputcount